Navigate to...

 • Data Handling – Follow best practices for sensitive data handling:

-• Validate all input data before sending API requests.
+• Validate all input data before sending API requests according to API specification constraints.

 • Implement proper data sanitization and encoding.